Introduction to fish and seafood harvest, processing and sale

 Inshore fishing vessel operators harvest fish and other seafood.
-You must comply with the Food Act and meet other specific requirements.
+Visit this page for information on the requirements.

 RMP vessels carry out fishing and primary and/or secondary processing of seafood at sea.
 Fish processed on RMP vessels may go directly from the vessel to New Zealand or export markets without further processing.

 Guidelines for specific seafood risks and activities